psu13/mutable-hakyll/posts/measurement.md

 Why is it that there are clearly pieces that are missing or that in any case we seem not to be able to directly observe?
 And why can't we seem to figure out what those pieces are?

-If forced to take a stance I would probably say that I am most sympathetic to some sort of Bohm-type theory, but also that I really think we just don't understand the nature of quantum and quantum/classical interactions well enough to figure out this puzzle.
+If forced to take a stance I would probably say that I am most sympathetic to the more "ontological" theories, like Bohm or Everett.
+But, I think we need a better understanding of the nature of quantum and quantum/classical interactions to figure out this puzzle.

 ### Things I Left Out, Lies I Told